TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation

 The number of prompts that the template can generate depends on the overlap between these complements of the $\mU_i^0$.
 For instance, the ``blue car'' can appear at positions 1 and 3, while the ``green apple'' can appear at positions 2 and 3 as illustrated in Tab.~\ref{tab:ex_colored_objects}.
 The objects that can appear at several positions define some configurations that are uniquely defined by the set of positions where they appear in the prompt.

-Symmetrically, these configurations are also defined by the sets of positions where it appears only object at a unique position (thus from $\mU_i^0$).
+Symmetrically, these configurations are also defined by the sets of positions where only one object appears at a single position (thus from $\mU_i^0$).
 We note $\mP$ the set of these last positions (See Tab.~\ref{tab:definition_Q_P} for an illustration of these sets).
-Note that the same element several times can appear several times in $\mP$, actually when several objects with attributes can appear at the same position (\textit{e.g} both ``blue car'' and ``green apple'' can appear at position 3 in our example).
+Note that the same element can appear several times in $\mP$, actually when several objects with attributes can appear at the same position (\textit{e.g.} both ``blue car'' and ``green apple'' can appear at position 3 in our example).
 Formally, $\mP$ is a set that contains the sets of indexes of the non-empty positions of all the N-uples that verify $(\mU_i \text{\textbackslash} \mU_i^0)\cap(\mU_j \text{\textbackslash} \mU_j^0)\ne\emptyset$.
 Using this formalization of the problem, we have: \paragraph{Proposition 3:} Let $\forall i \in [\![1,N]\!]$, $|\mO_i|\ge N$, $|\mA_i|\ge N$.
 If $\forall (i,j)\in [\![1,N]\!]^2$ s.t $i<j$ and $a_i=a_j$, we force $o_i\ne o_j$, thus the number of unique prompts generated by the template is:

 \begin{proof} Since the elements of the $\mU_i^0$ are different and appear at a unique position, they generate $\prod_{i=1}^N |\mU_i^0|$ templates.